 - Note any signs of vaginal discharge, such as clear, pink, or bloody discharge.

-If a woman cannot rule out Braxton-Hicks contractions after lying down or walking, she should call her doctor to discuss the contractions.
+If a person cannot rule out Braxton-Hicks contractions after lying down or walking, they should contact their doctor to discuss the contractions.

-She should also call her doctor if her water breaks, especially if she is aware of the discharge of any green- or brown-tinted fluid.
+The individual should also call their doctor if their water breaks, especially if they experience any discharge of any green- or brown-tinted fluid.

-If contractions are especially painful or if a woman is worried about herself or the baby in any way, she should also seek medical attention.
+If contractions are especially painful or if a person has concerns about themselves or the baby in any way, they should also seek medical attention.

 Labor contractions are part of the natural process that moves a baby through the birth canal.

-They can be very painful, but there are natural techniques and medications to help reduce their severity.
+They can be very painful, but natural techniques and medications can help reduce their severity.

-People should discuss labor contraction symptoms with their doctor in advance, to help identify those that signal the time to go to the hospital.
+People should discuss labor contraction symptoms with their doctor in advance to help identify signs that it is time to go to the hospital.